 When the Copper River people eventually

-came back to Knik to trade, the white men watched them very
+came back to Knik to trade, the white men watched them

 the store only in pairs.

 Shem Pete's Story

 I've never found record of any retribution

 by Benast'a Gga's people for the death of [Nicolai].
 According

 to the ACC records, George Holt’s body was exhumed from Knik

 in 1890 and was re-buried in the Old American Cemetery on

 December 24, 1884 Age 48”.

 Holt's estate was

-$1,829, in cash, when probate papers were
+valued at $1,829 in cash when probate papers were

 by a variety of lawyers, over the following year.